Matthew effect: Markets with social influence

 Social influence often induces a rich-get-richer phenomenon where popular products tend to become even more popular.

 An example of the Matthew Effect's role on social influence is an experiment by Salganik, Dodds, and Watts in which they created an experimental virtual market named MUSICLAB.
 In MUSICLAB, people could listen to music and choose to download the songs they enjoyed the most.
 The song choices were unknown songs produced by unknown bands.
 There were two groups tested; one group was given zero additional information on the songs and one group was told the popularity of each song and the number of times it had previously been downloaded.
 As a result, the group that saw which songs were the most popular and were downloaded the most were then biased to choose those songs as well.
 The songs that were most popular and downloaded the most stayed at the top of the list and consistently received the most plays.

-To summarize the experiments findings, the performance rankings had the largest effect boosting expected downloads the most.
+To summarize the experiment's findings, the performance rankings had the largest effect boosting expected downloads the most.
 Download rankings had a decent effect; however, not as impactful as the performance rankings.

-Also, Abeliuk et al. (2016) proved that when utilizing “performance rankings”, a monopoly will be created for the most popular songs.
+Abeliuk et al. (2016) also proved that when utilizing "performance rankings", a monopoly will be created for the most popular songs.

+Cumulative inequality theory

+The ideas of this theory were developed by Kenneth Ferraro and colleagues as an integrative or middle-range theory.
+Originally specified in five axioms and nineteen propositions, cumulative inequality theory incorporates elements from the following theories and perspectives, several of which are related to the study of society: